-Middlemoor 54MW wind farm and Wandy Law 20MW wind farm are connected to the Linton 66kV network in the Northumberland area via a 26.5km double circuit to our Denwick substation and then by a 13km single circuit to the Middlemoor site.
-The schematic for the network is shown in Figure 9.1 below.
+Middlemoor 54MW wind farm and Wandy Law 20MW wind farm are connected to the Linton 66kV network in the Northumberland area via a 26.5km double circuit to Denwick substation and then by a 13km single circuit to the Middlemoor site.
+The schematic for the network is shown in Figure 52 on the following page.
 Linton substation is ultimately connected to Blyth 275/132kV Grid Supply Point via a double circuit 132kV tower line.